zoomasochist/neogoon/Readme.md

-# [WIP] Neogoon
+# [WIP!!!]
+Neogoon

 Gooning encouragement utility.

-# Differences from Edgeware (apart from the featureset)
+# Differences from Edgeware

+- It functions in any capacity
 - Configuration is mostly through .toml, see `example/neogoon.toml` for a well-documented example.
-- The package (set) format is different because Edgeware's isn't very good.
-Mostly for technical reasons, but it's also not well documented (or designed).
-See `set/set.go` for more, if you're interested.
+- The package (set) format is different because Edgeware's isn't very good nor well documented.

-# Features

-- Implements all of Edgeware's features
-- Cross-platform
+- Cross-platform (Linux + macOS support)
 - Portable compiled binary = much simpler to set up (and it's faster I guess)
 - Walltaker integration
 - New exclusive annoyances!